bengarrett/RetroTxt/docs/options.md

 ### Apply RetroTxt to any text files hosted on these websites

-When check the web extension runs in the background and applies RetroTxt to all text files served by websites listed in the textbox.
+If check the web extension runs in the background and applies RetroTxt to all text files served by websites listed in the textbox.
-You can add additional sites to this list by including their domain name appended by a semicolon, for example
+You can add additional sites to this list by including their domain name appended by a semicolon, for example.

 - [Defacto2](https://defacto2.net) `defacto2.net;`
 - [Gutenberg.org](https://www.gutenberg.org) `gutenberg.org;`